 Battery technologies will impact data center design and management.
 The price of lithium-ion batteries is falling significantly, declining by 80\% from 2015 to 2020~\cite{nrel20, doe19}.
 These batteries have been deployed at scale and, for example, can supply 28 MW for four hours.
 Such operational parameters align with hyperscale datacenters, which are provisioned for 20 to 40 MW.
 Four hours of battery operation could significantly reduce demand response requirements from job scheduling.

-Although our paper makes the case for energy storage, it does not explicitly prescribe an implementation strategy.
-Datacenter operators could collaborate with utility providers to invest in batteries on the grid just as they do for wind and solar farms.
+In terms of the implementation strategy of batteries, datacenter operators could collaborate with utility providers to invest in batteries on the grid just as they do for wind and solar farms.
 Alternatively, they could deploy batteries on-site at the datacenter.
 Datacenter may wish to implement custom battery charge-discharge policies, which have previously been explored at much smaller scales for uninterruptible power supplies~\cite{govindan14,govindan12}.
 Whether these policies can be implemented in the form of contracts with grid operators is to be determined.

-Finally, there are potentially environmental and health risks associated with the disposal of batteries.
+Finally, there are environmental and health risks associated with extraction of lithium from either the sea or the soil and the disposal of batteries.
 Spent LIBs contain toxic materials including heavy metals and flammable electrolytes, and therefore they need to be properly recycled and disposed in order not to cause contamination of the soil, water and air~\cite{RAJAEIFAR2022106144,zeng2015solving}.
 This is another aspect that needs consideration when making large-scale battery deployments.

 \textbf{Carbon-Aware Scheduling.} Time-series analysis accurately forecasts renewable supplies and datacenter demands for energy.
 Forecasts permit optimizing schedules of flexible jobs in response to energy supply \cite{zhang21a}.
 Optimization objectives have accounted for electricity prices \cite{liu14}, carbon prices in cap-and-trade markets \cite{le2010}, the carbon-intensity of grid energy \cite{radovanovic2021carbon}, and service quality \cite{katsak2015}.
 Timely energy data is necessary for intelligent scheduling \cite{bashir2021enabling, wierman14}.
 We perform offline analyses to defer flexible computation and explore the design space for 24/7 carbon-free computing.
 A future implementation would benefit from prior schedulers.